zqyzzz/CPI-benchmark/README.md

 First, generate your model's outputs for each sample.
-If you are not sure which row corresponds to which image(s)/instruction, use the export helper first — it auto-detects the dataset schema (image-editing vs. text-to-image) and works for all four subsets:
+If you are not sure which row corresponds to which image(s)/instruction, use the export helper first — it auto-detects the dataset schema and works for all three subsets:

 ```bash
 python bench_eval_code/export_samples.py \